Elusive239/Tercontrol-C3/README.md

 includes:

-	main.c3 -> a test file that just lets you scroll around your terminal and see the coordinates of the mouse.
+	main.c3 -> a test file that just lets you scroll around your terminal and see the coordinates of the cursor.

 	tercontrol.c3 -> the actual bindings!